geosolutions-it/MapStore2/docs/developer-guide/developing.md

 ### Connect Front-end to local back-end

-By default `npm start` runs a dev server connected to the mapstore online dev server.
+By default `npm start` uses the online dev server as a backend.
 This configuration needs to be changed to develop locally in order to access all the functionalities.

 To use a local back-end you have to: